shiomar1108/InterviewNotes/EmbeddedC/Notas_IKM.md

 ## Keywords:
 ### Static:
-- Maintain value between function invocations.
+- Maintain value between function invocations. (inside of a block)
-- Global scope within a module, both variables and functions.
+- Global scope within a module, both variables and functions. (outside of a block)
 ### Const:
 - Read-only.
 - Avoid modification, enforced by compiler.